-Accepting that challenge means embracing the additional physical and mental demands that training for the next big barrier will bring.
+Accepting that challenge means embracing the additional physical and mental demands that training for the next significant barrier will bring.

 When you cross that finish line in under 3 hours, you will be among an elite group of runners.
-Estimates state that only four percent of all marathon runners of all ages successfully complete the distance in under 3 hours.1Galic, B. (2023, April 27).
+Estimates indicate that only 4% of marathon runners of all ages successfully complete the distance in under 3 hours.1Galic, B. (2023, April 27).
 84 Marathon Statistics Every Runner Should Know.
 LIVESTRONG.COM. https://www.livestrong.com/article/13763749-marathon-statistics/

-How Many Months To Train For A Sub 3 Hour Marathon?
+How Long Does It Take To Train For A Sub-3-Hour Marathon?

-Most people with a reasonable base fitness level require a minimum of four months to build up the running stamina and consistency of pace to run a sub-3-hour marathon.
+Most people with a reasonable base fitness level require at least four months to build up the running stamina and pace consistency to run a sub-3-hour marathon.

 To do your marathon comfortably, I’d recommend looking at five months, if not more.
 Our training plan is 20 weeks from start to finish.